StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ### REST API endpoints

-The StackState API-Integration Agent connects to the Splunk API at the endpoints listed below.
+StackState Agent V1 connects to the Splunk API at the endpoints listed below.
 The same endpoints are used to retrieve events, metrics and topology data.

 | Endpoint | Description |
 |:--- |:--- |